An Explanation of The Lasting Power of Attorney and Why it is Very Important to Have

 There is no way of escaping the old age.
 It is good to think in advance what will happen in case you lose mental capacity.
 Of course, you want to be sure that your affairs will be handled by someone you trust.
 This can be accomplished by getting a Lasting Power of Attorney (LPA) which you must execute while you still can.

 It is a legal document that gives permission to a person (Donor) to assign another (Donee) to decide on his or her behalf.
 There are two types of LPA, and these are:

 - Property and financial affairs

-Decisions might have to be finalized not at the same time, by different Donees and based on criteria.
-Obviously, the only time a health and welfare type of LPA is used is when the Donor does not have capacity.
-The property and financial affairs LPA can be used even while the Donor still has the capacity.
-Normally, most of the LPAs are executed in relation to property and financial affairs.
+Decisions might have to be finalized not at the same time by different Donees, and based on criteria.
+The only time a health and welfare type of LPA is used is when the Donor does not have the capacity.
+The property and financial affairs LPA can be used even while the Donor still has the ability.
+Typically, most of the LPAs are executed in relation to the property and financial affairs.

 Why Would You Need to Get an LPA?

 Illnesses and accidents can come into someone’s life anytime.
 Which is why arranging an LPA is essential to all adults, ideally when your health is still good.
 Anyone who is above 18 years old can already appoint a Donee.

 Imagine if you unexpectedly experience an illness or accident that causes you to lose your mental capacity.
 What will happen with your care?
 Your property?
 Your assets?
 In this kind of scenario, your loved ones should apply in courts before taking any significant decisions on your wellbeing and health.
 This process could be lengthy and stressful for them.

 Those who are in civil marriage or partnership might think their partner can handle finances and decide on healthcare in case they are unable to.
 This is not really the case.
 If someone did not execute an LPA, their partner, friend or relative has to apply at the court to be appointed.